Jūjika no Rokunin: Post time-skip

 During the time-skip, Uruma loses his memories before joining an organization dedicated to targeting criminals called "Juujika-san".
 He is wearing a cross mask and a black robe to cover his identity while working for the organisation.
 After he regains his memories, Shun tracks down Andou to a remote island that's owned by the Revolutionary Club and he travels towards it as a supposed new recruit.
 On the island he meets Reo and Hanaoka.
 Reo is the adopted daughter of Kurusu, another recruiter of the Revolutionary Club.
-After Shun gets discovered he gets tortured by Andou before his friends Kawana and doctor Kitami, he escapes the imprisonment and tortures Andou and Kurusu to death with Reo.
-He retrieves a phone and with Andou's fingerprint he is able to track Kyou.
+After Shun gets discovered, he gets tortured by Andou.
+He eventually escapes and tortures Andou and Kurusu to death with Reo.
+He retrieves a phone and with Andou's fingerprint to track Kyou.

-Dr. Kitami, Kawana and Shun return to being "Juujika-san" and everything goes back to normal for a while before Jun abducts Shun and he makes him watch the death of Azuma, who is revealed to be a clone of the real girl.
+Dr. Kitami, Kawana and Shun return to "Juujika-san" and everything goes back to normal for a while before Jun abducts Shun and he makes him watch the death of Azuma, who is revealed to be a clone of the real girl.
 Shun remembers how he lost his memory, which is revealed to be because of Jun shooting him with a gun.
 After that they decide to return to the place where it all started, the middle school Shun shared with Kyou.
 Along the way he meets a colleague of his grandfather in the Kitayama Corps, Juutarou Kibe who wants to kill the Uruma bloodline because Noboru stole a girl that he liked, and Shun manages to defeat him.
 He and Kawana are confronted in front of the school by the parents of the bullies he killed.